def-gthill/lexurgy-web/README.md

-# lexurgy-web
+# Lexurgy Web Interface

+This is the web interface for the Lexurgy Sound Changer.

-The Lexurgy web interface
+The core Lexurgy code is at https://github.com/def-gthill/lexurgy.